Morocco, with its famous medieval

 Room amenities: Free Wi-Fi, air...

-Room amenities: Air conditioning, satellite television, free Wi-Fi,...
+Room amenities: air conditioning, heating, satellite television, safe, hairdryer,...

 Situated in the village of Merzouga, fronted by the rolling sand dunes of Erg Cheddi, the Merzouga Luxury Desert Camp offers five tented accommodations featuring elements of traditional Berber decor.
 The tents are equipped with en suite facilities including either a bath or shower and there is also a restaurant.
 The camp is an ideal base from which to enjoy the impressive sand dunes of the...

-Located in the oasis of Erfoud in southern Morocco, the Palais du Desert & Spa is a luxurious castle-style property located in the suburbs of the town, close to the palm grove and Zerktouni mosque.
-The property offers 44 well-appointed rooms equipped with modern amenities including wireless internet access.
-There are two restaurants serving a variety of local and international dishes while the lounge bar is an ideal location for after dinner drinks.
-Other facilities include an outdoor swimming pool and spa offering a full range of...
+Located in the oasis of Erfoud in southern Morocco, the Palais du Desert & Spa is a luxurious property located in the suburbs of the town, close to the palm grove and Zerktouni mosque.
+The hotel was built in 2014 and is renowned for its Moroccan architecture.
+The two restaurants serve a variety of local and international dishes while the lounge bar is an ideal location for after-dinner drinks.

 Regional air connections are available from within the UK.
 Please contact your travel consultant for current prices from your nearest city.